saljic/azure-app-roles-assigner/README.md

 ara
 ```

 This command will invoke the Azure App Roles Assigner in your command line.
-Follow any prompts or instructions provided by the tool to generate the tokens you need.
+Follow any prompts or instructions provided by the tool to assign the app roles.

 ## Contributing